 • Confirm that you meet the course prerequisites

-• Grant the necessary enrollment permissions
+• Grant the necessary enrolment permissions

 Once you receive confirmation from your Academic Advisor, you will be able to register for your approved courses.